Dawalola/data550midterm/README.md

 - [child](https://bookdown.org/yihui/rmarkdown-cookbook/child-document.html) documents are used to stitch together a final report

 `render_combined_report.R` is used for rendering the combined report from the command line

+`data/` contains the COVID-19 dataset and a descriptive README about the dataset